 Employee and Contractor Matters

-At-Will Employment Offer Letter
+What is an At-Will Employment Offer Letter?

 The at-will employment letter will outline the rights of employer and employee to end the employment relationship.
 The employment offer will generally include provisions stating that all IP created by the employee in the course of work belongs to the company.

 - Note: State law differs with regard to the extent to which an employee is at-will.